 You’ll need a sturdy chair to sit in, something like a chair from your dining table.
-Sit near the edge of the seat.
+Sit near the edge of the seat with your feet flat on the floor.
 You don’t want to be leaning against the seatback.
 Make sure you’re sitting up straight and holding that good posture.
 You can hold the sides of the seat with your hands to make sure you don’t fall.

 Now, engage your abs like you’re doing abdominal bracing, then lift one leg a few inches off the ground.
 Hold it there for about five seconds.
 Lower that leg back to the ground, and repeat with the opposite leg.
 Do this seven or eight times.

 As you get stronger, you’ll be able to add more repetitions to get an even better workout.
-If you get to a point where it’s just too easy, you can step up your game and try it standing up.
+If you get to a point where it’s just too easy, try sitting flat on the floor with your feet in front and do leg lifts.

 Seated Side Bends